Skip to content

 $117,046 to $181,440 26% +$16,743 (max)

-Each bracket’s rate applies only to income within the bracket.
-Total federal tax is the sum of tax in each bracket up to the taxpayer’s income level.
+Each bracket’s rate applies only to income within that bracket (marginal rate structure).
+Total federal tax is the sum of tax in each bracket up to your taxable income level, less the BPA credit and other non-refundable credits.

 The lowest bracket dropped to 14%